kongondo/Padloper2Starter/README.md

 ### Check VAT Number Information for Business Customers

-The hook `customCheckCustomOrderCustomerFormForErrors` in [ready.php](/ready.php) will xxxxxxx.
-This function hooks into `PadloperProcessOrder::getProductWeight`.
+The hook `customCheckCustomOrderCustomerFormForErrors` in [ready.php](/ready.php) will process inputs for VAT for business customers.
+This function hooks into `PadloperProcessOrder::checkCustomOrderCustomerFormForErrors`.

 ### Amend Applicability of EU Digital Goods Tax

-xxxxxxx
+This hook checks whether to apply tax on digital goods per EU Digital Goods Tax.
+It carries out the checks specified in the [Demo section above](#demo).

 To accomplish the above, we add the hook `customIsChargeEUDigitalGoodsTax` in [ready.php](/ready.php).
-This function hooks into `PadloperUtilities::isChargeEUDigitalGoodsTax`. xxxxxxx.
+This function hooks into `PadloperUtilities::isChargeEUDigitalGoodsTax`.

 ## Files